How to Get an Annulment in Wisconsin

 How long before you can get an annulment?

-There is no time limit associated for how long a couple would have to wait after their marriage in order to file for an annulment, however they must live in Wisconsin for 30 days before they can file the petition with the county circuit court where one of the parties lives.
+There is no time limit associated for how long a couple would have to wait after their marriage in order to file for an annulment, however they must live in Wisconsin for 30 days before they can file the petition with the county circuit court where one of the party's lives.

 What qualifies you for an annulment in Wisconsin?

-When spouses who have recently gotten a divorce get remarried before the 6 month probationary period is up, that is a common qualification for an annulment.
+When spouses who have recently gotten a divorce get remarried before the 6-month probationary period is up, that is a common qualification for an annulment.
 Other qualifications include an underage spouse, a spouse who was mentally incapacitated at the time of the marriage, a spouse who was already married at the time of the second marriage, and a spouse who is impotent and their partner was not aware of this information before the marriage took place.

 Can you annul a marriage for cheating?

-Adultery itself is not grounds for an annulment, however, there may be some extenuating circumstances which could contribute to your case.
+Adultery itself is not grounds for an annulment, however, there may be some extenuating circumstances that could contribute to your case.
 If it's a case of fraud, meaning there is significant information that you were not aware of which resulted in the cheating, this could be grounds to file for an annulment, which would make the entire marriage invalid.

-Misrepresentations of facts, or half truths, which directly relate to your decision to marry are other examples of fraud and would be grounds for an annulment.
+Misrepresentations of facts, or half-truths, which directly relate to your decision to marry are other examples of fraud and would be grounds for an annulment.